 The amount of clothes you pack depends on how long you’ve set aside for the tour, how much and what you plan on doing, and spare.

-If you’re off for two days, you probably don’t need your entire wardrobe in hand.
+If you’re off for two days on a wine tour like royalty, you probably don’t need your entire wardrobe in hand.
 Seven or eight changes of clothes are enough, including sleepwear and spares.
 Do remember to take your toiletries, too, even if the hotel you want to stay at provides them.
 Can’t hurt, can it?

 You can take your pets with you, though you should be aware of which wineries you intend to visit allow pets in, weigh them against the number that doesn’t allow pets, and either leave them with a pet sitter, a friend, your hotel room for the day (with enough food) or take them with you.
 It’s your choice.